eight04/pyXcute/README.rst

 	hello...
 	hello xcute!

-If you didn't provide the command, it will try to execute ``default`` task.
+"hello" is the target to execute.
+If target is not provided, it will try to execute ``default`` task.

+(If you get a "not a command" error, see `How do I make Python scripts executable? <https://docs.python.org/3/faq/windows.html#how-do-i-make-python-scripts-executable>`__)

 Provide additional arguments: